Propelius-Technologies/test-task-ecommerce/README.md

-# E-Commerce Website
+# eCommerce Website

 ## Overview

-This is an e-commerce website built using Next.js, fetching data from the Fake Store API.
+This is an eCommerce website built using Next.js, fetching data from the Fake Store API.
 The website allows users to browse products, view product details, add products to the cart, and complete a purchase

 ## Features